|So are you more of a red lighting or yellow lighting kind of guy?|

 2) Recognize that maneuvering is extremely important for a short-ranged ship

 Because you only get to make a meaningful attack at short range and most enemy ships can do at least some damage to you back at longer ranges, you will live and die by your maneuvering.
 Maneuver poorly and you will not get into attack range and enemy ships will light you up.
 Maneuver well and you will get to lay down some serious pain and you can dodge out of the worst enemy attacks that would come your way.
 With that said I recommend always equipping Engine Techs to your Gladiators.
 You'll want to use the navigate command frequently (I would conservatively say I navigate about 3-4 turns of a 6 turn game with my Gladiators usually, and sometimes more) and Engine Techs give you enormous amounts of control as to exactly where you end your movement due to the option of adding a speed one 2-click maneuver to the end of your regular movement, which also lets you "cheat" out a speed 4 move when necessary.
-The speed 4 option allows you to traverse the entire length of a range ruler in one turn, taking you from "outside of anything's attack range" to "within short range next turn" (or this turn, if you're using the ever-popular Demolisher title, but more on that later).
+The speed 4 option allows you to traverse the entire length of a range ruler in one turn, taking you from "outside of anything's attack range" to "within short range next turn."

 The extra 2-click move is also great for setting up a double-arc attack for next turn, where you have two of your attack arcs concentrated on a single enemy arc, which is a great way to pour phenomenal amounts of damage into an enemy ship.
 For example: